josephryan/Beroe_genome/03-ANNOTATION/annotate_commands.md

 ```

 # COMMANDS TO REANNOTATE ASSEMBLY AND INCORPORATE MISSED GENE PREDICTIONS
-The mitochondrial genome was removed in the Bova1.2 assembly and was renamed the Bova1.3 assembly for reannotation.
+The mitochondrial genome was removed in the Bova1.2 assembly.
+We are renaming the assembly and annotations Bova1.3 for reannotation below.

-### Produce GFF with appropriate gene names
+### Produce a new GFF with appropriate gene names
 ```
 perl finalize_gff_names.pl
 ```